Applying Professional Scrum for Software Development™ Training

 Practices for Scrum Teams to Deliver Quality Software Frequently

 Applying Professional Scrum™ for Software Development (APS-SD) is a 3-day hands-on course where students experience how to deliver quality software using Scrum with Agile and DevOps practices.
 Students work in Scrum Teams over a series of Sprints, creating code on a realistic software system to learn Scrum while using Scrum.
-The course, formerly known as Professional Scrum Developer, includes a free attempt at the globally recognized Professional Scrum Developer I certification exam (PSD I).
+The course includes a free attempt at the globally recognized Professional Scrum Developer I certification exam (PSD I).

 What You Will Learn